LuminAI

 Summarising the design changes in descending order of priority, cosmetic changes were first, followed by visualization of movements captured and profile creation with custom feedback.

 I started doodling body maps of what the cosmetic changes would look like.
 I introduced a ground so that the agent doesn’t look like it’s floating in the air, designed for energy visualization, explored mapping transformations on the body, and proposed new skin designs like mesh-based and toggle buttons to make it easy for dancers to see between these options easily.
+A detailed explanation of my design process coming soon.

--the ongoing longitudinal study to observe the evolution of interaction between dancers and this improvisational AI agent in regards to their collaboration, creativity, expressiveness, and idea generation, to gauge the role of this technology in dance education.
+-the longitudinal study to observe the evolution of interaction between dancers and this improvisational AI agent in regards to their collaboration, creativity, expressiveness, and idea generation, to gauge the role of this technology in dance education.
 On the right is what the interface looks like currently.